top of page

 ABOUT US:

-Nashville Animal Advocacy's mission is to spread awareness about the plight of animals used for food, fashion, sport, entertainment, testing and research.
+Nashville Animal Advocacy's mission is to spread awareness about the injustices of animal exploitation in food production, fashion, sport, entertainment, testing and research.
 Our society has reduced animals to mere commodities, leading to their horrific suffering and a loss of life numbering in the trillions.
-Our fundamental goal is education on the injustices that each of us, individually, have the ability to reverse and end.
+Our fundamental goal is education for animal justice that each of us have the power and responsibility to reverse and end.
 We promote an ethical vegan philosophy and the right to live, free from harm, for every sentient animal.

 Nashville Animal Advocacy originally began as a Meetup.com group in 2012 by Laura Levy.
 When Laura moved from Nashville, she passed her responsibilities to Tricia Lebkuecher, who had been co-organizing since 2013.
 Tricia met her soon-to-be co-organizer, Amy Pruett in 2014 at a Ringling Bros.
 Circus protest.
 Amy and Tricia had made the decision to build the Meetup group into a non-profit organization for more effective activism.